-During the 2017 Munich-Vienna Middle East Summer School, students will be provided with a broad understanding of the key political, economic, and societal developments in the contemporary Middle East.
+During the 2018 Munich - Berlin Middle East Summer School, students will be provided with a broad understanding of the key political, economic, and societal developments in the contemporary Middle East.
 In the seminars, students will be taught by academics and practitioners with long-standing experience in the Middle East and given the opportunity to engage in a dialogue with students from the region in focus.

-In addition to the academic part, the Summer School also includes visits to institutions such as the United Nations in Vienna, the Organization of Petroleum Exporting Countries(OPEC), or the International Atomic Energy Agency (IAEA).
+In addition to the academic part, the Summer School also includes visits to institutions.
+Please check the schedule for specifics.

-Further, the Summer School offers a rich cultural program with sightseeing, visits to museums, traditional Munich beer gardens and Viennese coffeehouses, a trip to Salzburg, and much more
+Further, the Summer School offers a rich cultural program with sightseeing, visits to museums, traditional Munich beer gardens, the capital city of Germany Berlin, a trip to Salzburg, and much more.

 The economic problems that were an important cause of the developments of the Arab Spring have not disappeared.
 In contrast, the ongoing political instability has aggravated the situation in Tunisia and Egypt.
 Youth unemployment is still rising as are food prices, and the economically crucial tourism industry is far from recovering to pre-2011 levels.
 In the Arab Gulf monarchies, youth unemployment is also a growing problem and a future challenge for the survival of the rentier state economies.